l-stanny/angular-studies/README.md

 [Nx Documentation](https://nx.dev/angular)

 ## Random Numbers Study
-Video (no audio) demonstrating Javascript, Typescript, Angular interpolation - one-way data binding -, and the Angular ngModel directive's two-way data binding technique.
+Demonstration of Javascript, Typescript, Angular interpolation - one-way data binding -, and the Angular ngModel directive's two-way data binding technique.
 When the form fields are filled out by the user and the "Generate" button is clicked, the username and a random integer between 1 and 9 are rendered in the DOM.
 The Angular ngModel directive is used to prefill the editable form fields.

 https://github.com/user-attachments/assets/0cd18113-4aae-44a6-9f5f-4c47b5f7073f